 However, nauseous can also mean “causing nausea,” while queasy typically only refers to the feeling of sickness or unease.

-QuillBot’s Paraphraser can make sure you get your word choice, tone, and style just right.
+Quillbot’s Paraphraser can make sure you get your word choice, tone, and style just right.
 Try it today!

-Continue reading: What’s the difference between queasy and nauseous?
+Read this FAQ: What’s the difference between queasy and nauseous?

 Nautious is an incorrect spelling of nauseous, which means “feeling queasy or likely to vomit.”